MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: MUltiplexed Survey Telescope

 The MUltiplexed Survey Telescope (MUST) is a dedicated spectroscopic survey facility proposed and led by the Department of Astronomy at Tsinghua University and co-founded with \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne (EPFL).

-The MUST project aims to build a 6.5-meter wide-field telescope with multiplexed spectroscopic observation capability by 2030.
+The MUST project aims to build a 6.5-meter-wide-field telescope with multiplexed spectroscopic capabilities by 2030.
 While designed as a flexible platform for various spectroscopic surveys, the primary scientific drive of MUST is to become the first Stage-V spectroscopic survey \cite{Schlegel22stage5} that answers fundamental questions in cosmology and physics.
-The concept and early design of MUST drew inspiration from the MegaMapper project \cite{Schlegel22MegaMapper, Blanc22}.
+The concept and early design of MUST were inspired by the MegaMapper project \cite{Schlegel22MegaMapper, Blanc22}.
 The MUST collaboration has independently completed the preliminary design of the optical system \cite{Zhang23}, structure, and dome \cite{Marchiori24} of the telescope, and is working with collaborators and vendors to design the modular focal plane, fiber, and spectrograph systems \cite{Li24}.
 Here, we provide a brief introduction to the design and technical capabilities of MUST.
 A summary of the key specifications is available in Table~\ref{table1}.
 An upcoming paper will summarize a more detailed description and analysis of the MUST project's technical aspects.